 Government will continue to conduct preventative maintenance.
 Contractor shall coordinate with VA COR for startup and shut down as required in the phasing plan.
 Removal is not required in contract documents.

-When does the 270 day project timeline start?
+When does the 270-day project timeline start?
 We are waiting to hear back on the lead times for the boilers.
 This could impact construction schedules.

-COR Question
+See question 8 on page 2.

 Specification Section 09 05 16 Subsurface Preparation for Floor Finishes has been included with the solicitation documents, specifying floor prep for “applied and resinous flooring”.
 No specification was included for Resinous Flooring, No Finish Schedule or plan location was provided for any floor finishes.